Kelly blasts 2 late homers, D-backs beat Dodgers 3-2 in 11

 Diamondbacks: RHP Luke Weaver threw 10 pitches in his first bullpen session since injuring his elbow in May.

-Dodgers: OF Alex Verdugo is likely to be out for two weeks with a strained oblique muscle, Roberts said. … Newly acquired infielder Jedd Gyorko will need a week of rehab at Triple-A Oklahoma City soon, but is likely to join the Dodgers this month.
+Dodgers: OF Alex Verdugo is likely to be out for two weeks with a strained oblique muscle, Roberts said.

 UP NEXT